Wednesday, July 29, 2009

 July 7, 2009

 Experiencing Denali National Park is a difficult and time-consuming process.
-To prove that, we spent the entire day on a school bus taking it west again, this time to the end of the line at Wonder Lake.
-A longer déjà vu of yesterday.
-Not quite.
-Although the sky seemed a little clearer than yesterday I wasn’t prepared for what I saw as we approached yesterday’s stop at Eielson Visitor Center.
+To prove that, we spent the entire day on a school bus again taking it west, this time to the end of the road at Wonder Lake (mile 85).
+A longer déjà vu of yesterday; but not quite.
+While the sky was clearer than yesterday I wasn’t prepared for what I saw as we approached yesterday’s stop at Stony Hill Overlook.
 Staring us in the face, clear as a bell, no clouds in the sky, was Denali, “The High One”, the fleeting Mt McKinley.
 Definitely a special treat.
 Denali is normally obscured by clouds four out of five summer days.
 But somehow, the couple drops of rain last night and a breeze in the right direction must have blown the smoke out of the park.
 I now feel complete with the park and can leave Denali content.
 Mt McKinley is impressive to look at.
 It is 20,320 feet high, soaring high above the valley below.
 Plus it is a massive peak, one big hunk of snow-covered rock.

 July 6, 2009